Pyjalal/Contact_Management/README.md

 3. How to Compile
 -----------------
 Use the provided build command or manually compile:
-In the terminal copy and paste: windres Resource.rc -O coff -o Resource.o

 For MSVC:
     cl /EHsc /O2 /W4 ContactManager.c /link comctl32.lib user32.lib gdi32.lib